Clinton-Davis/focus_fitness/README.md

 ### Focus Shop Features

-- **Product** **Filtering**
+- **Product** **Filtering**:
 You can filter the products in the shop with category selectors:
-  - All products - lets you sort by price, lowest to highest or by category in an alphabetical
+  - All products - lets you sort by price, lowest to highest or by category in an alphabetical order.
-  - Activewaer & EQP - lets you sort by individual Activewear & EQP categories
+  - Activewaer & EQP - lets you sort by individual Activewear & EQP categories.
-  - Supplements - let you sort by individual supplements categories
+  - Supplements - let you sort by individual supplements categories.
   - Special Offers - shows you all the Special Offers.

 This makes it quicker to find the product you are looking for.

-- **Sort By Selector**
+- **Sort By Selector**:
 Here you can sort the products by:
-  - *Price* -(low-high) or (high-low)
+  - *Price* -(low-high) or (high-low).
-  - *Name* - (A-Z) or (Z-A)
+  - *Name* - (A-Z) or (Z-A).
-  - *Category* (A-Z) or (Z-A)
+  - *Category* (A-Z) or (Z-A).
-  - *Rating* (low-high) or (high-low)
+  - *Rating* (low-high) or (high-low).

-- **Product cards**
+- **Product cards**:
 The Product cards are clickable and will take you to the details product page.
-If the product does not have an image a No image image will take its place.
+If the product does not have an image a 'No Image' image will take its place.

-- **Out of Stock**
+- **Out of Stock**:
-You can make a product out of stack from the admin area.
+You can make a product out of stock from the admin area.
-- **Controlled from Admin**
+- **Controlled from Admin**:
 The admin area is the place where you can add, edit or delete products from your inventory.
 Only authorised users may do this.
-- **Reviews**
+- **Reviews**:
 Products can get reviewed by logged in users, this is done on the product details page.
-- **Stars Rating**
+- **Stars Rating**:
 Products can get a star rating by logged in user, each review and rate is listed with the product, A overall rating is made using this.
 The overall rating is displayed with the product on the product card.

-- **Search Bar**
+- **Search Bar**:
 The search bar will look for a matching word or words in either the name or description of the products.
-- **Special offers**
+- **Special offers**:
 Products are put on special offer from the admin area.
 A ‘was’ price tells the user the old price.
 It will be hidden if the ‘was’ price is smaller than the price.
 - **Quantity selector**
-Lets you add more items to you order.
+Lets you add more items to your order.
-- **Size selector**
+- **Size selector**:
-Lets the user choose a size if the product h- as a size, otherwise this will be hidden.
+Lets the user choose a size if the product has a size, otherwise this will be hidden.
-- **Shopping Cart Icon**
+- **Shopping Cart Icon**:
-The Shopping Cart icon in the top right next to the users username, is all ways shown.
-If the cart is empty it says ‘Empty’ if there are items in the cart, There is a running grand total that turns green and including all the discounts, charges and taxes, No surprises at the checkout.
+The shopping cart icon in the top right next to the username, is all ways shown.
+If the cart is empty it says ‘Empty’ if there cart has items, There is a running grand total that turns green and including all the discounts charges and taxes, No surprises at the checkout.
-- **Add to Cart Message**
+- **Add to Cart Message**:
 When you add an item to the cart, a message will appear letting you know it was successful, and give the user a quick way to checkout with a checkout button.
-- **Detailed Price Breakdown**
+- **Detailed Price Breakdown**:
 In the cart section of the shop, a breakdown of all the charges are on the right, so you know how much you paid for what.
-- **Adjust Cart**
+- **Adjust Cart**:
 The user can adjust or delete  from the cart if they have made a mistake.
-- **Secure Payment method**
+- **Secure Payment method**:
 Using [Stripe](https://stripe.com) is a secure way to place your orders
-- **Order Receipt Emailed**
+- **Order Receipt Emailed**:
 Once the order has been submitted and Stripe receives payment a webhook is sent with back to Focus, once we have received this, we send an email with all the order details and the Stripe Payment Receipt.
-- **Backup Oder with Webhook**
+- **Backup Order with Webhook**:
-If for some reason the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address is sent with the payment details this way we can get them in the webhooks.
+If for some reason the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address is sent with the payment, this way we can get them in the webhooks.

 ### Memberships Features